aleph-zero-foundation/aleph-node/fork-off/README.md

 ```

 The tool will perform the following actions, in this order:
-1. Download the whole state (key-value pairs) of the chain via the provided rpc endpoint `http-rpc-endpoint`.
+1. Download the whole state (key-value pairs) of the chain via the provided rpc endpoint `ws-rpc-endpoint`.
 More specifically it will first query the best block and then download the state at this block.
 2. Dump the state to a json file.
 You can provide a path via `--snapshot-path`.
 3. Read the state from the snapshot json file.
 This is because steps 1. and 2. can be omitted by running with `--use-snapshot-file` -- see example below.
 4. Read the chainspec provided via `--initial-spec-path` you should pass here the one generated via `the bootstrap-chain` command, so `--initial-spec-path=chainspec.json` if it is in the same directory.